Just one step!

 Collections

 Nothing beats white breeches in tournament sports.
 In addition to the tournament jacket, it is part of the basic equipment of the tournament rider.
 But white breeches don't have to look boring.
 The trimmings are often in a different color, such as cream, gray or black.
-Glitter trimmings or colored seams are also increasingly common. pikeur, Samshield, Cavallo but also ELT offer a wide range of white breeches.
+Glitter trimmings or colored seams are also increasingly common. pikeur, Samshield, Cavallo but ELT also offer a wide selection of white breeches.

 Essential accessories for the tournament